 The lawyers at Cory Watson Attorneys help victims of sexual abuse and assault, and we understand how important it is for victims to get justice.
 Sexual abusers must be held accountable; likewise, people in a position of authority, who fail to protect those in their care, must also be held responsible for what happens on their watch.

-If you or a loved one was the victim of a sexual abuse or assault, contact Cory Watson Attorneys today to take the first steps toward justice.
+If you or a loved one was the victim of sexual abuse or assault, contact Cory Watson Attorneys today to take the first steps toward justice.
 Call (877) 562-0000 or fill out the free online evaluation form on this page to get started.
-All information you submit will remain confidential, and the initial conversation is free.
+All information you submit will remain confidential.

 What is Sexual Abuse?